jbertoni/Rustics/README.md

 variance.
 The trait Rustics defines the common interface for all statistical types.

-Many testing modules contain very example functions called "sample_usage", and most modules have sample code in their documentation.
+Most modules have sample code in their documentation, and many testing modules contain example functions called "sample_usage",

 At this time, statistics can be gathered for i64 values, time periods (also of type i64), and f64 samples.
 Statistics can gathered collected as a running